-6. In five subsidiary companies not audited by us and one subsidiary audited by us, the concerned auditors have stated in their respective audit reports that the respective subsidiaries have been incurring losses and their networth has been completely eroded.
+6. In six subsidiary companies not audited by us and one subsidiary company audited by us, material uncertainty relating to going concerns were identified as on 31st March 2023.
+In our report and the audit reports of the other auditors provided to us, it was stated that the respective subsidiaries have been incurring losses and their networth has been completely eroded.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the subsidiary's ability to continue as a going concern.
-However, the financial statements of the Company have been prepared on a going concern basis for the reasons mentioned in Note 54 to the consolidated financial statements.
+However, the financial statements of the subsidiaries have been prepared on a going concern basis for the reasons mentioned in the notes to their respective financials statements.
+(Refer Note 56).